nuxt/content/docs/content/en/configuration.md

 }
 ```

-Your component should implement the following 3 things:
+Your component should implement the following:

 1. `v-model` for getting the markdown code.
 2. prop `isEditing` is a boolean with the information if the editing is started and the component is shown. (this is optional)